tarkhov/postboot/README.md

 # PostBoot

-New colors, extended grid, better components sizing and styling for Bootstrap framework.
+HTML5 library that extends the Bootstrap framework.

 ### Contents